EFL Championship play-offs: Format

 As of 2024, the Championship play-offs involve the four teams that finish directly below the automatic promotion places in the EFL Championship, the second tier of the English football league system.
 These teams meet in a series of play-off matches to determine the final team that will be promoted to the Premier League.
-The team finishing in third place plays the sixth-placed team in a two-legged tie, while the team in fourth plays the fifth-placed team, also over two legs; these are referred to as the "play-off semi-finals".
-The first match of the semi-finals is played at the side with the lower league position's home ground while the second match takes place at the higher-ranking side's ground.
+Based on the ranking, the team finishing in third place plays the sixth-placed team while the team in fourth plays the fifth-placed team in the "play-off semi-finals".
+Two ties are played over two legs, with the higher-ranked side hosting the second leg.
 According to the EFL, "this is designed to give the highest finishing team an advantage".

 The winner of each semi-final is determined by the aggregate score across the two legs, with the number of goals scored in each match of the tie being added together.
 The team with the higher aggregate score qualifies for the final.
-If, at the end of regular 90 minutes of the second leg, the aggregate score is level then the match goes into extra time where two 15-minute halves are played.
+If, at the end of the regular 90 minutes of the second leg, the aggregate score is level then the match goes into extra time where two 15-minute halves are played.
 If the score remains level at the end of extra time, the tie is decided by a penalty shootout.
 The away goals rule does not apply in the play-off semi-finals.

 The clubs that win the semi-finals then meet at Wembley Stadium, a neutral venue, for a one-off match referred to as the "play-off final".
 If required, extra time and a penalty shootout can be employed in the same manner as for the semi-finals to determine the winner.
 The runner-up and losing semi-finalists remain in the Championship while the winning side is promoted.
 The match, along with the finals of the League One and League Two play-offs, usually takes place over the long weekend of the second bank holiday in May.